VirgilSecurity/virgil-sdk-javascript/docs/guides/signature/creating-signature.md

 ![Virgil Signature Intro](/docs/img/Signature_introduction.png "Create Signature")

-In order to create a Digital Signature and sign the message, Alice has to have her **Virgil Key**.
+To create a Digital Signature and sign the message, Alice has to have her **Virgil Key**.

 Let's review the **Digital Signature** creation process: